162nd Attack Squadron: BRAC 2005 and closeout of F-16 operations

 Pilots from the 178th FW gather in front of F-16C block 30 #86-0364 from the 162nd FS on 30 July 2010 in Springfield, Ohio.
 It is the last time these pilots would fly together here at Springfield.

-Under the 2005 Base Closure and Realignment Commission (BRAC), a decision came down that the parent 178th Fighter Wing would lose its sixteen F-16s and ultimately convert to a drone squadron.
-The Springfield aircraft would be distributed to the 132nd Fighter Wing, Des Moines IAP AGS, IA (nine aircraft); the 140th Wing (ANG), Buckley AFB, CO (three aircraft) and 149th Fighter Wing (ANG), Lackland AFB, TX (four aircraft).
+Under the 2005 Base Closure and Realignment Commission, a decision came down that the parent 178th Fighter Wing would lose its sixteen F-16s and ultimately convert to a drone squadron.
+The Springfield aircraft would be distributed to the 132nd Fighter Wing, Des Moines IAP AGS, IA (nine aircraft); the 140th Wing, Buckley Air Force Base, CO (three aircraft) and 149th Fighter Wing, Lackland Air Force Base, TX (four aircraft).
 It was later revealed that the decision may have been a mistake as the 2005 BRAC decision did not take into account that the 162nd FS was indeed a training squadron, however the decision stood.

-In the interim, through the Foreign Military Sales program, the 178th was able to obtain another training mission with the Royal Netherlands Air Force.
+In the interim, through the Foreign Military Sales program, the 178th was able to obtain another training mission with the Royal Netherlands Air Force (RBAF).
 In April 2007 the Dutch 306 Detachment from Tucson Air National Guard Base, Arizona moved to Springfield to provide a different training environment.
 The detachment was not associated directly to the 162nd FS.
 However the Springfield facilities were F-16 ready so as a result, when the 162nd FS shut down their F-16 operations, the Dutch detachment would leave shortly after.
-The current RNlAF training mission at Springfield ANGB ended in 2010 when the unit returned for Arizona.
+The current RNAF training mission at Springfield ended in 2010 when the unit returned to Arizona.
 About 6 classes graduated out of the Dutch detachment while at Springfield.

 The 162nd FS graduated its final American F-16 Basic Course class on 12 December 2009.
 The class had started on 30 March 2009.
 In the squadron's tenure, as a training squadron, a total 77 pilots went through the B-course.
 Another 273 people went for pilots upgrading to operational or formal training instructor pilot.
 This made a total of 350 pilots that received any pilot training at Springfield.